You are here

 - Writing Program Administration

 The Things We Carry: Strategies for Recognizing and Negotiating Emotional Labor in Writing Program Administration.
 Edited with Courtney Adams Wooten, Jacob Babb, and Kristi Murray Costello.
 Utah State University Press.
-Forthcoming August 2020.
+November, 2020.

 “The Limitations of Liberation in the Classroom: Lessons from Minnie Bruce Pratt.”
 Pedagogy, Special Issue: Ideological Transparency Across Landscapes of Learning.
 Eds.
 Louise Wetherbee Phelps and Daniel Richards.
 Vol. 20, no.1, January 2020, pp. 49-58.

 “The Perpetual ‘But’ in Linguistic Justice Work: When Idealism Meets Practice.”
 With Nicole Gonzales Howell, Rachael Shapiro, Shawna Shapiro, and Missy Watson.
 Composition Forum, Special Issue “Promoting Social Justice for Multilingual Writers on College Campuses.”
 Eds.
-Eunjeong Lee et al. Accepted, forthcoming July 2020.
+Eunjeong Lee et al. Summer 2020.

 “The Emotional Labor of Becoming: Lessons from the Exiting Writing Center Director.”
 The Things We Carry: Strategies for Recognizing and Negotiating Emotional Labor in Writing Program Administration.
 Edited with Courtney Adams Wooten, Jacob Babb, and Kristi Murray Costello.
 Utah State University Press.
-Forthcoming August 2020.
+November 2020.

 “Feminist Writing Assignments: Enacting Pedagogy through Classroom Genres.”
 Writing the Classroom: Pedagogical Documents as Rhetorical Genres.
 Ed.
 Stephen Neaderhiser.
 Under Review, with Utah State University Press.
 Expected spring 2021 publication.